 - Familiarity.
 This benefit is extremely important since the aging process often leads to memory challenges.
 By aging in their homes, seniors are surrounded by the familiar and better able to address moments of forgetfulness.

 - Flexibility.
 As people age, their needs will change.
-There are a variety of homecare services for seniorsÂ that can be adjusted to support the person as they go through these changes while keeping them in a known, safe environment.
+There are various homecare services for seniorsÂ that can be adjusted to support the person as they go through these changes while keeping them in a known, safe environment.

 Cost Savings of Aging in Place with Homecare Services for Seniors

-A 2013 HUD report identified significant cost savings to seniors choosing to age in place versus those in residential care facilities.
+A 2013 HUD report identified significant cost savings for seniors choosing to age in place versus those in residential care facilities.
 The findings included: